Search

-Recent data from the Office for National Statistics (ONS) has laid bare a shocking reality: women with endometriosis earn an average of £130 less per month within four to five years of their diagnosis.
+Research in 2025 from the UK’s Office for National Statistics (ONS) revealed a stark reality: women diagnosed with endometriosis earn an average of £130 less per month within four to five years of their diagnosis.

 Read more: “I thought I was going to die” — meet the women misdiagnosed with PCOS